GoogleCloudPlatform/emblem/docs/decisions/2022-02-04-cloud-build.md

 #### Basic Deployment

 This option is simple and fast.
-However, if we deploy our new revisions directly to 100% traffic, there is a higher risk of bugs being introduced into the environment, with a larger impact on our users.
-If we had "off hours", this could be a viable option.
+However, if we deploy our new revisions directly to 100% traffic, there is a higher risk of bugs being introduced into the production environment, with a larger impact on our users.
+If we had planned outages, this could be a viable option.

 #### Blue-Green Deployment